CBernardV4/group-website/about.md

+{% include navigation.html %}

+Title
 ---
----
-{% include navigation.html %}

-this is to make sure that the navigation set-up works?
+This is to make sure that the navigation set-up works?